Portrait of Stephan Konings in front of one of his paintings.

-A graduate of the Gerrit Rietveld Academie in Amsterdam (1999), Konings has exhibited his work in solo and group exhibitions.
-His paintings are represented by www.gallery238.com and held in private collections in the Netherlands and abroad.
+Konings graduated from the Gerrit Rietveld Academie in Amsterdam in 1999.
+His work has been shown in solo and group exhibitions, is represented by Gallery 238 in Amsterdam, and is held in private collections in the Netherlands and abroad.

 More information